VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   See also [discovering backend IPs](#discovering-backend-ips).

   `vmauth` automatically detects temporarily unavailable backends and spreads incoming queries among the remaining available backends.
-  This allows restarting the backends and peforming mantenance tasks on the backends without the need to remove them from the `url_prefix` list.
+  This allows restarting the backends and performing maintenance tasks on the backends without the need to remove them from the `url_prefix` list.

   By default `vmauth` returns backend responses with all the http status codes to the client.
 It is possible to configure automatic retry of requests at other backends if the backend responds with status code specified in the `-retryStatusCodes` command-line flag.